This guide has details on setting up power in a new location or changing an existing service.

 - Previously identified deficiency has not been corrected when the inspector has indicated that a re-inspection is required and a reasonable time period has elapsed (typically 30 days) and a request for inspection has been initiated by the inspector or City of Edmonton POSSE system

 - Approved plans have not been submitted, if required, after a request for inspection has been made

-- If you are a contractor doing electrical work on a residential project - please check the Safety Codes Permit Fees.
+- If you are a contractor, check the 2018 Safety Codes Permit Fees.